davidsbatista/davidsbatista.net/_posts/2018-08-15-NLP_Metrics.md

 The curve is a plot of _false positive rate_ (x-axis) versus the _true positive rate_ (y-axis) for a number of different candidate threshold values between 0.0 and 1.0.
 An operator may plot the ROC curve and choose a threshold that gives a desirable balance between the false positives and false negatives.

-* x-axis: the false positive rate is also referred to as the inverted specificity where specificity is the total number of true negatives divided by the sum of the number of true negatives and false positives.
+* __x-axis__: the false positive rate is also referred to as the inverted specificity where specificity is the total number of true negatives divided by the sum of the number of true negatives and false positives.

 $$\textrm{False Positive Rate} = \frac{\textrm{FP}}{\textrm{FP+TN}}$$

-* y-axis: the true positive rate is calculated as the number of true positives divided by the sum of the number of true positives and the number of false negatives.
+* __y-axis__: the true positive rate is calculated as the number of true positives divided by the sum of the number of true positives and the number of false negatives.
 It describes how good the model is at predicting the positive class when the actual outcome is positive.

 $$\textrm{True Positive Rate} = \frac{\textrm{TP}}{\textrm{TP+FN}}$$